gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-production-orders-service/README.md

 # @sap/cloud-sdk-vdm-production-orders-service

-This package contains the OData VDM for the [Production Orders Service](https://api.sap.com/api/API_PRODUCTION_ORDERS) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Production Orders Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Production Planning Integration (SAP_COM_0104), Manufacturing Execution - Order and Confirmation Integration (SAP_COM_0522).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/32/b13458b222a107e10000000a441470/frameset.htm).

 ### Helpful Links